 Riding for the Disabled Aberdeen Group

 Aberdeen RDA is a member group of the national charity Riding for the Disabled Association (RDA).

+Aberdeen RDA is a member group of the national charity Riding for the Disabled Association (RDA).
 Our ponies provide therapy, achievement and enjoyment to children & adults with disabilities.
-The Aberdeen Group was formed in 1970 and is the longest established group in Scotland.
-We provide riding opportunities for around 25 riders each week.
+The Aberdeen Group was formed in 1970 and has helped thousands of disabled people for over 50 years.
+We provide riding opportunities for over 20 participants each week.
 We rely on a big team of volunteers to assist the riders: supporting the riders and leading the ponies.
 No horse knowledge required!

 SensationALL are a charity who run sensory based therapy groups and services for children and adults with multiple support needs.